-If you become pregnant or anticipate becoming a parent while you are a student at MUSC, we recommend contacting the Office of Equity (titleix@musc.edu or ada-support@musc.edu).
-Our office will work with you and your College to develop a detailed plan to help accommodate the demands of having a baby while continuing to make progress toward completing your degree.
+If you becomes pregnant or anticipate becoming a parent while you are a student at MUSC, we recommend contacting the Title IX Coordinator at titleix@musc.edu or harridan@musc.edu.
+Our office will work with you to develop a plan to accommodate the demands of having a baby while continuing to make progress toward completing your degree.
 Because we are a medical university, you are also encouraged to consult with your physician regarding prevention of potentially harmful exposures in the clinical or lab setting.
+(Employees should contact HR to request accommodations.)
+Please report any concerns or complaints to the Title IX Coordinator.